sunnybeta/one4all/backend/springboot/readme.md

 ### Inversion of Control

-IoC, also known as Dependency Injection, is a process whereby objects define their dependencies only through constructor arguments, arguments to a factory method, or properties that are set on the object instance after it is constructed or returned from a factory method.
+IoC, also known as *Dependency Injection*, is a process whereby objects define their dependencies only through constructor arguments, arguments to a factory method, or properties that are set on the object instance after it is constructed or returned from a factory method.

 ### Beans